aarongilly/aarongilly.github.io/_gillespedia/markdown.md

 ### Tables

 These are the biggest pain in the neck for markdown.
 There's simply no way to manually type a table that looks good to people reading plaintext.
-There are various methods of making table in Markdown - but none of them are all that satisfing.
+There are various methods of making table in Markdown - but none of them are all that satisfying.

 ### Text coloring